WorldVistA/FHIR-on-VistA/VistA-REST-services/docs/ReadMe.md

 ## Architecture ##

-The REST services use the RGNET web server.
+The REST service software resides on the VistA instance to be queried and assumes that the RGNET web server is installed on the same VistA instance.

 ![VistA REST Service architecture](../images/VistA-architecture.png)